PG Era: Major storylines and stars

-Future stars such as Alberto Del Rio, Daniel Bryan, Sheamus, Drew McIntyre, The Wyatt Family (Bray Wyatt, Luke Harper and Erick Rowan) and The Shield (Roman Reigns, Dean Ambrose, Seth Rollins) made their debuts during this time.
-The ECW brand was discontinued in 2010 and replaced with NXT, which serves as a developmental brand for the promotion.
-The Nexus (a stable initially started out by 7 original members of NXT) storyline was heavily featured between 2010–2011, with the decision for Cena to dominate the entire stable throughout its existence being heavily panned by critics.Grantland columnist David Shoemaker writes that while the path towards the Reality Era began with CM Punk's "insurrection", Brock Lesnar brought "a new era of wrestling legitimacy" when he returned in 2012.
+Future stars such as Alberto Del Rio, Daniel Bryan, Sheamus, Drew McIntyre, The Wyatt Family (Bray Wyatt, Luke Harper and Erick Rowan) and The Shield (Roman Reigns, Dean Ambrose, Seth Rollins) all made their debuts during this time.
+The ECW brand was discontinued in 2010 and replaced with NXT, which serves as a developmental brand for the company.
+The Nexus (a stable initially started out by 7 original members of NXT) storyline was heavily featured between 2010–2011, with the decision for John Cena to dominate the entire stable throughout its existence being heavily panned by critics.

+Grantland columnist David Shoemaker writes that while the path towards the Reality Era began with CM Punk's "insurrection", Brock Lesnar brought "a new era of wrestling legitimacy" when he returned in 2012.
 Lesnar's on-screen manager, Paul Heyman, referred to him as the "most non-PG ass kicker of the PG Era" and the violence in his return match with Cena at Extreme Rules 2012 caused the PPV to receive a TV-14 rating on iTunes.
-While WWE considers the Reality Era to have begun in 2014, Shoemaker writes that the Reality Era reached its apex with ascension of Daniel Bryan that year, but Comicbook.com considers the end of the PG Era to have happened when CM Punk left the company after Royal Rumble 2014 and Joe Nguyen of The Denver Post believes Seth Rollins' victory over Lesnar at WrestleMania 31 in 2015 ended the PG Era.
-It was during 2015 that John Cena slowly began to transition to a part time role and WWE began attempting to establish Roman Reigns as the face of the company, which received polarizing reception from fans and critics.
+While WWE considers the Reality Era to have begun in 2014, Shoemaker writes that the Reality Era reached its apex with the ascension of Daniel Bryan that year, but ComicBook.com considers the end of the PG Era to have happened when CM Punk left the company after Royal Rumble 2014, while Joe Nguyen of The Denver Post believes Seth Rollins' victory over Lesnar at WrestleMania 31 in 2015 ended the PG Era.
+It was during 2015 that John Cena slowly began to transition to a part-time role and WWE began to establish Roman Reigns as the new face of the company, which received polarizing reception from fans and critics.

 Reception

-The move to TV-PG programming has been singled out as WWE's most controversial decision amongst wrestling fans.
+The move to TV-PG programming has been singled out as one of WWE's most controversial decisions amongst wrestling fans.
+The PG Era has also received much criticism from fans due to its watered-down violence and family-friendly program and characters.
 The transition to TV-PG caused some fans to support WWE's competitors, with Pro Wrestling Torch writer James Caldwell commenting that WWE's programming resembled children's shows such as Barney & Friends or Blue's Clues when compared to their nearest competitor's at the time, Total Nonstop Action Wrestling (TNA), which was promoting more adult-oriented content.
-Batista attributed his 2010 departure to the PG Era, and said that wrestling was "in a bad moment" during that time.
+Former header writer Brian Gewirtz has stated that WWE's writers joked about "adding in muppet characters" because they felt the scripts were "ridiculous", while Batista attributed his 2010 departure to the PG Era, stating that WWE was "in a bad moment" during that time.
 Bryan Alvarez has been highly critical of WWE storylines throughout the period, but does not blame the TV-PG rating.
 Alvarez points out that much of the raunchy Attitude Era programming had a TV-PG rating, while viewership declined sharply after the Invasion storyline, which occurred while Raw had a TV-14 rating.